 Details the specific requirements for obtaining a flight examiner rating, associated endorsements and proficiency checks.
-It also details the privileges and limitations of the flight examiner rating and how you may apply for the rating.
+It also details the flight examiner rating privileges and limitations and how you may apply for the rating.

 Chapter 13 Transitioning a Part 5 of CAR licence